wailord284/Alexs-Arch-Installer/README.md

 - Disabled "Recents" found in most file managers
 - LXDM display manager with Archlinux theme
 - Large amount of sysctl.d/ configs gathered from the Arch wiki to increase performance and stability
+- Xorg keybind (Control + Alt + Backspace) to return to login screen
 - Add the Archlinuxcn repository for additional software
 - Bash changes:
     * Custom .inputrc to add color and improve tab completion